open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

     configuredSchemaVersion: v2
 ```

-You also can display component versions in any OCM repository with this command.
+You also can display component versions in any OCM repository with this command:
 ```shell
 $ ocm get cv ghcr.io/mandelsoft/cnudie//github.com/mandelsoft/ocmhelmdemo
 COMPONENT                         VERSION   PROVIDER
 github.com/mandelsoft/ocmhelmdemo 0.1.0-dev mandelsoft
 ```
-If you refer to content of a component repository the component name can be appended to the repository specification separated by `//`:
+If you refer to content of a component repository, the component name can be appended to the repository specification separated by `//`:
-In the example above `ghcr.io/mandelsoft/cnudie` is the OCM repository, wheras `github.com/mandelsoft/ocmhelmdemo` is the component stored in this component repository.
-Optionally a dedicated version can be appended, separated by a colon (`:`).
-If no version is specified all, component versions will be displayed.
+In the example above, `ghcr.io/mandelsoft/cnudie` is the OCM repository, whereas `github.com/mandelsoft/ocmhelmdemo` is the component stored in this component repository.
+Optionally, a dedicated version can be appended, separated by a colon (`:`).
+If no version is specified, all component versions will be displayed.

-With the option `--recursive` it i possible to show the complete component version closure including the referenced component versions.
+With the option `--recursive`, it is possible to show the complete component version closure including the referenced component versions.
 ```shell
 $ ocm get cv ghcr.io/mandelsoft/cnudie//github.com/mandelsoft/ocmhelmdemo --recursive
 REFERENCEPATH                               COMPONENT                              VERSION   PROVIDER   IDENTITY